 Security alert services

-Stay informed of account activity through bank transactions, travel, and fraud two-way text alerts.
+Stay informed about account activity through two-way text alerts for travel and fraud.

 Dovly uplift

 Cardholders receive complimentary enrollment in this smart credit engine designed to help raise your credit score.
-It scans, detects, and disputes inaccuracies on your TransUnion credit score.
+Dovly helps your credit score via scanning, detecting, and disputing inaccuracies on your TransUnion credit report.
 90% of enrolled members see a double-digit score increase within six months.
+In addition, Dovly monitors your credit score and alerts you whenever there is a 10-point or more change in your credit score.

 an unseen person inserts a credit card into a card reader